yuvaraj-dudukuru/Operating-Systems-Lab/README.md

 # Operating Systems Lab - GitHub Repository

 ## 📌 Introduction
 Welcome to the **Operating Systems Lab** repository!
-This repository contains **C and C++ programs** that demonstrate various fundamental **operating system concepts**, including process synchronization, scheduling, memory management, file systems, and inter-process communication.
+This repository contains **C programs** that demonstrate fundamental **operating system concepts**, as per the R22 B.Tech.
+AI & DS syllabus at JNTU Hyderabad.
+The lab covers **CPU scheduling, deadlock management, file and memory management, and inter-process communication**.

-Each program is well-documented and tested to help students and developers understand **OS fundamentals** practically.
+Each program is well-documented and tested to help students understand **OS principles** practically.

 ---